Coordinating Youth Response

 Providing Much-Needed Shelter

 Homeless young people who graduate from or live in areas not served by FYSB programs often need subsidized housing for a while until they can make a full transition to self-sufficiency.
-FYSB partners with the Department of Housing and Urban Development to ensure that homeless young people have access to the federal housing programs that can help complete that transition.
+FYSB partners with the Department of Housing and Urban Development Visit disclaimer page to ensure that homeless young people have access to the federal housing programs that can help complete that transition.

 Making Education a Priority

 Homeless young people often get disconnected from the one place that can provide them with safety, structure and opportunity: school.
-FYSB works with the Department of Education to make sure that the provisions of the McKinney-Vento Act -- which guarantees homeless children and youth an uninterrupted education-- are fully enacted across the country.
+FYSB works with the Department of Education to make sure that the provisions of the McKinney-Vento Act Visit disclaimer page -- which guarantees homeless children and youth an uninterrupted education-- are fully enacted across the country.
 In that same spirit, FYSB works collaboratively with many partners to ensure that youth are supported and encouraged to pursue high quality postsecondary education.

 Creating Opportunities to Succeed